apptain/openstory-web/README.md

 #TODOS
 * Most everything :) - right now it get's stories and will server side render
+* Route splitting so universal works in this branch
+* Clean up usages of createHistory
 * SCSS styling to template
 * In server have JSON props come back lowercase
-* Implmement better key generation than using index to satisfy eslint
+* Implement better key generation than using index to satisfy eslint
 * API client url config from webpack
 * Get eslint fix working
 * Clean up webpack config
 * Implement scss theming

+#docdomain TODOS
+* Utility for handling functions or objects for schmemas